iluvjava/Maths/Notebook 2.0 obsidian/COSP 520 More Algorithms/2-3 Tree.md

 ---
 ### **Searching For an Element**

-1. If any of the node that we encouter for the search is one data, then we just use the same strategy as the binary search tree.
+1. If any of the node that we encounter for the search is one data, then we just use the same strategy as the binary search tree.
 2. If any of the node is a 2 value tree, then the 2 value split into 3 sub tree.
 Left, Right, Middle, (L, R, M), and 2 values `v1, v2` so then at the insert element be `e`, we have:
 	1. `e < v1` -> L
 	2. `e >= v1 && e <= v2` -> M